raykai/le-serverpilot/README.md

 By default it does not email anybody unless you edit the config file (copy a sample from config.sample) It uses mailgun (free to use) to send it as not all servers have the mail module installed by default.

 ---
+## Mailgun

+You can create a free account over at mailgun.com and use the API to edit the config file to enable CRON Job results emails.
+Mailgun has a guide on how to find your API key (https://help.mailgun.com/hc/en-us/articles/203380100-Where-can-I-find-my-API-key-and-SMTP-credentials-)

+---
 ### FAQ